 “I rejoiced in the Lord greatly that now at length you have revived your concern for me.
 You were indeed concerned for me…Yet it was kind of you to share my trouble.
 And you Philippians yourselves know that in the beginning of the gospel, when I left Macedonia, no church entered into partnership with me in giving and receiving, except you only.
 Even in Thessalonica you sent help for my needs once and again.” – Philippians 4:10,14-16

 One of the greatest gifts a congregation can give to a pastor is allowing him and his family to be members of the church.
 That’s right.
 The pastor and his family are church members.
-Too many pastors have been crushed by the weight of a congregation unable see the sheep inside the under-shepherd.
-And too many congregations have been robbed by pastors who refuse to seem themselves as sheep.
+Too many pastors have been crushed by the weight of a congregation unable to see the sheep inside the under-shepherd.
+And too many congregations have been robbed by pastors who refuse to see themselves as sheep.

 It’s an all too common story.
 Laughter fills the room, then the pastor walks in.
 One group shifts conversation from who got voted off The Bachelor to Fixer Upper or Tim Tebow.
 The group with nothing to talk about starts talking about a mission opportunity the pastor should lead.
-The statesman church member silently judges the attire the pastor and his family.
-At small group, the pastor wonders why he is the only one with problems.
+The statesman church member silently judges the attire of the pastor and his family.
+At small-group, the pastor wonders why he is the only one with problems.
 Everyone else seems to be doing great, so he falls in line.

 It is imperative – the pastor must have an identity in Christ if he is to embrace being a shepherd and a sheep.
 Pastor Paul does this well.
 The characteristics of the Philippian church reflect this truth about him.
 The Macedonian churches were taken care of by Paul and they, in turn, gave back.
 Paul lived as a shepherd and a sheep.